 Chairman Chief Executive Officer Roles According to the Corporation's By- Laws, the Chairman, if present, presides at all meetings of the stockholders and of the Board.
 The Chairman also performs all other duties as from time to time may be assigned to him by the Board.
-Section 2.2.1.11 of the Manual provides that the roles and responsibilities of the Chairperson shall include the following: The President Acts as the Chief Executive Officer of the Corporation.
+The President Acts as the Chief Executive Officer of the Corporation.
 He presides over meetings in the absence of the Chairman.
-He also performs all duties incident to the office of the President and such other duties as may from time to time be assigned to him by the Board or as prescribed by the By-Laws. (a) Makes certain that the meeting agenda focuses on strategic matters, including the overall risk appetite of the corporation, considering the developments in the business and regulatory environments, key governance concerns, and contentious issues that will significantly affect operations; (b) Guarantees that the Board receives accurate, timely, relevant, insightful, concise, and clear information to enable it to make sound decisions; (c) Facilitates discussions on key issues by fostering an environment conducive for constructive debate and leveraging on the skills and expertise of individual directors; (d) Ensures that the Board sufficiently challenges and inquires on reports submitted and representations made by Management; (e) Assures the availability of proper orientation for first-time directors and continuing training opportunities for all directors; and (f) Makes sure that performance of the Board is evaluated at least once a year and discussed/followed up on.
+He also performs all duties incident to the office of the President and such other duties as may from time to time be assigned to him by the Board or as prescribed by the By-Laws.
 Accountabilities He is responsible for the general care and supervision of the business and affairs of the Corporation.
 Corporate acts and contracts outside of day-to-day operations generally require Board approval.
 Deliverables He signs with the Corporate Secretary or Assistant Corporate Secretary certificates of stock of the Corporation.
 He also provides the stockholders and the Board such reports, memoranda, accounts and data which may be required of him.
 He also signs off on the periodic filings and reports of the Corporation (e.g., Annual Report, Information Statement, Financial Statements, etc.) submitted to regulatory agencies and the PSE.

-Explain how the board of directors plans for the succession of the CEO/Managing Director/President and the top key management positions?
+Explain how the board of directors plan for the succession of the CEO/Managing Director/President and the top key management positions?